debsindhu/debsindhu.github.io/backstory.md

    This is when I thought I would return to history soon but let's learn some Physics first.
 So I went to study Physics in university.
 I completed the Bachelors' & Masters' degree from [Jadavpur University](http://www.jaduniv.edu.in/) in Kolkata.
 During this time the _atomic scale_ Physics became my most intersting domain.

    - **_[Université Pierre et Marie Curie(UPMC)](http://www.upmc.fr/en/)_**
-   So I went to [Laboratoire Léon Brillouin (LLB)](http://www-llb.cea.fr/) & [Université Pierre et Marie Curie(UPMC)](http://www.upmc.fr/en/), Paris for persuing my doctoral degree.
+   I went to [Laboratoire Léon Brillouin (LLB)](http://www-llb.cea.fr/) & [Université Pierre et Marie Curie(UPMC)](http://www.upmc.fr/en/), Paris for persuing my doctoral degree.
 I received the CFR grant for my doctoral work from [CEA](http://www-centre-saclay.cea.fr/en).
 This is where I learned about the scattering techniques & the Molecular Dynamics simulation.
 The time that I spent in Paris during my Ph.D days was extraordinary in every sense.
 As I was nearing the end of my Ph.D I could sense I wanted more.

 * ### **_Post-Ph.D_**
  So I decided to continue as Postdoc -